fingerprintjs/fingerprintjs-pro-vue/packages/fingerprintjs-pro-vue-v2/README.md

 ## Caching strategy

-:warning: **WARNING** If you use data from the `extendedResult`, please pay additional attention to caching strategy.

-FingerprintJS Pro uses API calls as the basis for billing.
-Our [best practices](https://dev.fingerprint.com/docs/caching-visitor-information) strongly recommend using cache to optimize API calls rate.
+When you use FingerprintJS Pro, you pay for each API call.
+Our [best practices](https://dev.fingerprint.com/docs/caching-visitor-information) recommend using cache to reduce the API call rate.
 The Library uses the SessionStorage cache strategy by default.

+:warning: **WARNING** If you use data from `extendedResult`, please pay additional attention to caching strategy.

 Some fields from the [extendedResult](https://dev.fingerprint.com/docs/js-agent#extendedresult) (e.g `ip` or `lastSeenAt`) might change for the same visitor.
-If you need exact current data, it is recommended to pass `ignoreCache=true` inside the `getVisitorData` function,
+If you need to get the current data, it is recommended to pass `ignoreCache=true` inside `getVisitorData` or `getVisitorDataExtended` functions.

 ## Support and feedback